karesansui/karesansui/INSTALL-debian.md

 ####3.
 Configure Bonding

 You need to config bonding a bit to be able to use multiple bonds.
-Therefor add this to a file _/etc/modprobe.d/bonding.conf:
+Therefor add this to a file _/etc/modprobe.d/bonding.conf_:

     alias bond0 bonding
     alias bond1 bonding
     alias bond2 bonding
     options bonding mode=1 miimon=100 max_bonds=3

 ####4.
-Add allow bridge rule to your iptables firewall script.
+Add the accepted bridge rule to your iptables firewall script

 I don't know where you save your script on Debian, but it should have something like:

     # /sbin/iptables -A FORWARD -m physdev --physdev-is-bridged -j ACCEPT